patshash/splunk-demo/README.md

 4. `main.tf` - update the private_key value used for provisioning.
 5. `acme.tf` - Update the ACME server to the production URL when testing is complete.

-Dashboard files may need to be updated in files directory if new versions are released.
+Dashboard files will need to be downloaded to files directory and updated in main.tf provisioning stanza.